Hyper-glitch/Django_blog/README.md

 ![Algorithm schema](example.png)

-## Here is application on a server
+## Here is the application on the Linux server
 You can test my application on a Linux remote server http://194.195.245.103/